vipyadav/ModbusSample/README.md

 This contains 3 sections.

 - Socket Serial Master Write Registers
+  This is the example of Writing into Register's bit using Socket connection.
   ```C#
                 using (var sock = new Socket(AddressFamily.InterNetwork, SocketType.Stream, ProtocolType.Tcp))
                 {